c4cyberist/v2ray-vmess-websocket-cdn/README.md

 Hello Freedom!
 ```
 If you don't get the `Hello Freedom!` in output, please check CDN configuration.
 You should enable SSL on your domain and also you should force CDN provider to send requests over https to your server.

+## Contribution and Support
+Feel free to submit your issues and comments in "Issues".
+I will try my best to help you.

+Your pull requests are welcome!

+Please be careful about your anonymity!